 Finding meaning in life is something that we all search for, but we don’t all find.
+A big reason why that is, is due to the fact that we often are searching for happiness rather than meaning.
+Unfortunately, happiness is fleeting, but meaning is here to stay.
 Living a life that has meaning is one that will be fulfilling, and hopefully has as little regret as possible.
 In addition, the most meaningful events in our lives will also be some of the most challenging.
 These are some of the ideas that were written about by psychiatrist Viktor Frankl in his book, Man’s Search for Meaning, which takes place in the concentration camps of Auschwitz.
-A place where one is going through such difficulties that it is tough to fathom that Frankl and others still found meaning in their lives, while going through the camps.
+A place where one is going through such difficulties, it is tough to fathom that Frankl and others still found meaning in their lives, while going through the camps.
 In addition to that, Frankl also mentions several more ideas that have really resonated with a lot of people over the years.

 A lot of these ideas stem from trying to find meaning in one’s life amidst its inevitable suffering.
 A lot of our life is indeed suffering.
 From losing jobs, losing loved ones, experiencing heartbreak, living apart from our families, living in difficult circumstances, to everything in between, these are all various forms of suffering that we might experience throughout our lives.
 If we don’t have any reason to push through this suffering, we will inevitably get sucked into what Frankl has termed the “existential vacuum”.
 This vacuum refers to how people get caught in a state of believing their life is meaningless and they are feeling an emptiness about who they are and what they have to offer in this world.
 This leads to a feeling of nihilism, as if nothing in the world matters, despite any attempt to change it.
 A nihilistic individual feels like there is no escape from their tragic life, so they don’t even bother trying to make anything out of themselves.
 However, Frankl discusses techniques, referred to as logotherapy, which helps clients find meaning in their lives, because living a meaningful life will allow us to have a good life.